WallarooLabs/wally/wesley/README.md

 # Wesley

-Validation the results of tests run by Giles.
+Verfication of the results of tests run by Giles.

 "Wesley is ... an irritating foil for ...
 Rupert Giles."

-Ver 0.0.1-sendence

-## Validation
+## Verification

 Wesley does the following:
 1. applies a transforming function to the messages sent by Giles to